Mutable Strings

 Construction

-String::with_capacity(cap: u64) returns an empty string with pre-allocated capacity for cap bytes.
+StrBuf.with_capacity(cap: u64) returns an empty string with pre-allocated capacity for cap bytes.
+When cap is zero, it performs no allocation and returns a string whose capacity is zero.

 fn main() -> i32 {